Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 While England’s Jewish community has declined in recent years due to a low birth rate, intermarriage, and emigration, the 2001 census indicated that there were more Jews than previously thought.

 Hampstead is home to Jewish artists, writers, and actors.
 Sigmund Freud’s last house is located at 20 Maresfield Garden in Hampstead.
-Walking down Hampstead Heath, one passes the homes of various personalities such as Erich Segal, author of Love Story, and the deposed King Constantine of Greece.
+Walking down Hampstead Heath, one passes the homes of personalities such as Erich Segal, author of Love Story, and the deposed King Constantine of Greece.

 Golders Green is the heart of Jewish London, with kosher restaurants, bakeries, butchers, and supermarkets.
 Golders Green Road contains Jewish bookstores and gift shops.
 In the area are dozens of synagogues, temples, and shtiebels.
 Golders Green has the Orthodox Menorah boys school, but most educational institutions are in nearby Hendon.
 Hendon boasts the Hasmonean and Independent schools and the Jews College and Yakar, a synagogue known for its lecture series.